tayvano/lazarus-bluenoroff-research/hacks-and-thefts/NiceHash.md

 However, the active attack timeline was only a couple of hours [174].
 Later, many Nicehash users have expressed a surprise to learn that the company’s Chief Technology.
 Officer recently served several years in prison for operating and reselling a massive botnet, and for creating and operating ‘Darkode,” one of the world’s most bustling English-language cybercrime forums [175].

+"Reported theft of 70+M USD from the bitcoin mining company, NiceHash, which reported “a highly professional attack with sophisticated social engineering” that resulted in approximately 63.92M USD of Bitcoin being stolen."

 ## On-Chain